hylo-lang/specification/spec.md

       - `(any T & U where ::T.Element == Int) <: (any T where ::T.Element == Int)`

-## 4.4.
-Generic types
+## Generic types

-# 5. Declarations
+# Declarations

-## 5.1.
-Modifiers
+## Modifiers

-### 5.1.1.
-Access modifiers
+### Access modifiers

-1. A name `n` is said to be *accessible* in a scope `s` if the declaration that introduces `n` exposes it in `s`.
+1. A name is *exposed* to a lexical scope if it can be referred to from that scope.
+When a name is exposed in a lexical scope, it is exposed in all scopes contained in that scope.
 An access modifier specifies how a declaration exposes the names it introduces.
 Access modifiers have the form:

     ```ebnf
     access-modifier ::=
       public
     ```

-2. A private access modifier may only appear in a subscript implementation.

-3. A declaration is *private* if it does not have any access modifier.
-A private declaration exposes the names that it introduces to the innermost scope that contains it, and in the lexical scopes contained in that scope.
-A declaration denoting a static or non-static member additionally exposes the names it introduces to the lexical scopes of the conformance declarations of the declared type, and in the scopes contained in those scopes.
+2. A declaration is *private* if it does not have any access modifier.
+A private declaration *exposes* the names that it introduces to the innermost scope that contains it.
+The static and non-static members introduced in the lexical scope of a type declaration are additionally exposed to the lexical scopes of the conformance declarations of the declared type.

-4. A declaration is *public* if it has a a `public` access modifier.
+3. A declaration is *public* if it has a `public` access modifier.
 A public declaration exposes the names it introduces the parent scope of the innermost scope that contains it.
+A public declaration that appears in the lexical scope of a module is *external*.

-5. (Example)
+4. (Example)

     ```val
     type A {